-In conclusion, Hoff reiterates that a March 1 shut-off date is not supported by any evidence and does not eliminate injury as to either the Hoff year-round water rights or to his irrigation season water rights.
+Furthermore, Hoff claimed Eckhardt took no water measurements despite many opportunities to do so.
+Id.
+As a result, Shaw stated that it was impossible to know how much water supply was available in the drainage.
+Id.
+In conclusion, Hoff reiterated that a March 1 shut-off date is not supported by any evidence and does not eliminate injury as to either the Hoff year-round water rights or to his irrigation season water rights.
 Id. at 7.
-Moreover, because none of the Eckhardt operations principals testified, it remains impossible to know their experience with water, livestock, or to gauge their credibility and sincerity.
+Moreover, because none of the Eckhardt operations principals testified, Hoff argued it remains impossible to know Eckhardt's experience with water, livestock, or to gauge their credibility and sincerity.
 Id. at 5.